-At altitudes above about 20 km, variations in water vapour are clearly correlated with those of methane.
-A QBO signature is visible in both water vapour and methane anomaly time series, showing that transport from the tropics affects essentially the whole altitude range under investigation in this study.
+Variations in water vapour are clearly correlated with those of methane.
+A QBO signature is visible in both water vapour and methane anomaly time series, showing that transport from the tropics affects essentially the whole altitude range under 10 investigation in this study.

-The analysis of the combined water vapour and methane data sets reveals, that potential water, the sum of water vapour VMR and two time methane VMR, seems to be conserved between about 20 and 40-45 km.
+The analysis of the combined water vapour and methane data sets reveals, that potential water, the sum of water vapour VMR and two time methane VMR, seems to be overall conserved between about 20 and 40-45 km.
 However, potential water is not constant over time.
-In addition to short term fluctuations a variation on a timescale of 5-6 years is observed.
+In addition to short term fluctuations a variation on a timescale of 5-6 years is observed, which needs further investigation.

-At altitudes below about 20 km the QBO signature is only visible in water vapour but not in methane data.
-As a consequence, potential water also shows a significant QBO variation.
-In addition a continuous increase is observed after about 2009.
+15 At altitudes below about 20 km the QBO signature is only visible in water vapour but not in methane data.
+As a consequence, potential water also shows a significant QBO variation, but also a continuous increase after about 2009.

-We explain this behaviour by a separation of the stratosphere into two regimes: i) altitudes above about 20 km being fed via the deep branch of the Brewer-Dobson circulation, and water vapour being produced from methane oxidation; ii) at altitudes below water vapour and methane have been transported from the tropics to higher latitudes via the shallow branch of the Brewer-Dobson circulation.
-The increase of tropospheric methane after 2007 reaches these lower stratospheric altitudes with a delay of about 2 years.
-This contributes in part to the observed increase of potential water after 2009, but additional processes such as changes of tropospheric water vapour input are required for a quantitative explanation.
+We explain this behaviour by a separation of the stratosphere into two regimes: Altitudes above about 20 km are fed via the deep branch of the Brewer-Dobson circulation, and water vapour is essentially produced from methane oxidation.
+At altitudes below water vapour and methane have been transported from the tropics to higher latitudes via the shallow branch of the

+20 Brewer-Dobson circulation.
+The rise of tropospheric methane after 2007 reaches these lower stratospheric altitudes with a delay of about 2 years, resulting - possibly in combination with changes of water vapour - in the observed increase of potential water after 2009.